jfilter/split-folders/README.md

 This should get you started to do some serious deep learning on your data.
 [Read here](https://stats.stackexchange.com/questions/19048/what-is-the-difference-between-test-set-and-validation-set) why it's a good idea to split your data intro three different sets.

--   You may only split into a training and validation set.
+-   Split files into a training set and a validation set (and optionally a test set).
--   The data gets split before it gets shuffled.
--   A [seed](https://docs.python.org/3/library/random.html#random.seed) lets you reproduce the splits.
 -   Works on any file types.
+-   The files get shuffled.
+-   A [seed](https://docs.python.org/3/library/random.html#random.seed) makes splits reproducible.
 -   Allows randomized [oversampling](https://en.wikipedia.org/wiki/Oversampling_and_undersampling_in_data_analysis) for imbalanced datasets.
+-   Optionally group files by prefix.
 -   (Should) work on all operating systems.

 ## Install